emrahcom/emrah-tools/jitsi/installer/school/README.md

 * The classroom will be closed 60 seconds after the teacher leaves.
 * There can be many teachers in a classroom with teacher privileges
 * The teacher always gets teacher privileges when reconnecting
-* The participants can not change their profiles
+* The participants cannot change their profiles
 * Disabled YouTube sharing